 Vision impairment is only one of the dangers of a damaged windshield in Tampa.
 A windshield that has sustained damage can be dangerous from another safety standpoint.

 A vehicle’s windshield system has been designed to withstand impact.
 In a rollover accident, your windshield is developed to withstand one and a half times the weight of the car to keep the roof from caving in more than five inches.
 In a front-end collision, the windshield system is designed to keep at least 50 percent of the glass sealed to keep occupants from being ejected from the car.
-In the event of an accident, the strength of the windshield system can potentially be compromised with as little as a crack or chip.
+In the event of a Boca Raton car accident, the strength of the windshield system can potentially be compromised with as little as a crack or chip.

 Consequently, the state of Florida has implemented insurance laws enabling car owners with comprehensive coverage to get their windshield fixed without even paying the insurance deductible.
 The state hopes this will encourage Tampa drivers to repair or replace their windshields sooner rather than later, thereby potentially avoiding a serious accident.